Can I use my image generations for commercial purposes?

 Example 1

-• Jason can use any of the fine-tuned models to experiment with different styles for his concept.
+Jason can use any available models on the free plan to experiment with different styles for his concept.

-• Jason can “copy prompt” from another image on the public feed to experiment with his own concept.
+Jason can copy or re use the prompt from another image on the public feed to experiment with his own concept.

 Example 2

-• Jane can use the complete suite of Leonardo’s tools to create new sticker concepts.
-E.g., Alchemy
+Jane can use the complete suite of Leonardo’s tools and all available models to create new sticker concepts.

-• Jane can still “remix” another image on the public feed for her concepts.
+Jane can still use images on the public feed as for her concepts, just like Jason.

-• However, Jane’s design concepts have the option to remain private, preventing other Leonardo users from viewing, copying, and remixing.
+However, Jane’s design concepts have the option to remain private, preventing other Leonardo users from viewing and making their own variations.